nidhishah989/Meeting-Scheduler/README.md

-# Meetsy - Meeting Scheduler Platform
+# Meetsy - Modern Meeting Scheduler

 ## Description
-Meetsy is a Meeting Scheduler Platform that simplifies the process of scheduling meetings for organizations.
-It provides a seamless experience for both teams and clients, allowing efficient organization management and hassle-free meeting scheduling.
+Welcome to Meetsy, your go-to solution for revolutionizing meeting coordination.
+Meetsy is more than just a scheduler; it's a sophisticated platform designed to simplify and enhance your entire meeting experience.
+Whether you're a team member, administrator, or client, Meetsy ensures that scheduling meetings becomes a seamless and enjoyable process.

+## Key Features

+### 1. **Effortless Meeting Setup:**
+- Configure your meeting availability effortlessly, tailoring it to your preferences with diverse meeting types and intuitive time zone selections.

+### 2. **Intuitive User Interface:**
+- Navigate through Meetsy's user-friendly interface, providing a smooth and enjoyable experience for every user.

+### 3. **Team Collaboration Simplified:**
+- Elevate team collaboration by centralizing availability, meeting types, and schedules within a unified and accessible platform.

+### 4. **Client-Centric Scheduling:**
+- Clients experience hassle-free meeting scheduling with team members, eliminating the need for lengthy email exchanges and tedious coordination.

+### 5. **Security as a Priority:**
+- Meetsy prioritizes the security of your data, integrating Spring Security to ensure the confidentiality and integrity of your meeting information.

 ## Steps to Setup